jlee9595/TinySearchEngine/README.md

 To run the search engine, run 'QEBATS.sh'.

-Note: Expect to wait for a few minutes for the indexing process to complete.
+Note: Expect to wait for a few minutes for the indexing process to complete at depths higher than 1.

 # A quick summary of how the engine works: